rowatc/Diplomacy-AI/README.md

 A book about Diplomacy theory, including opening and endgame theory.
 Available online [here](http://www.diplomacy-archive.com/god.htm).

+> I had pulled off a particularly vicious stab (not even a very good one, as it turned out) on an ally who had served me faithfully for five game years.
+I waited, cringing, for the next development; and there in the next post was a letter with the familiar postmark.
+I opened it apprehensively.

+> 'Dear Richard,' it began.
+'Ouch!
+That hurt.
+It looks as if I shall be playing a rather minor role in our partnership from now on. ...'
+And it went on to discuss some tactical possibilities for the coming season.
+Now, this letter had two effects: first, it made me feel like a louse; second, it induced me to let him off the hook, because I knew that in the last resort I would rather get a letter from him than from any of the other potential allies in that area.
+That is the way to treat a stab.

 ### Kostick (2015), "[The Art of Correspondence in the Game of Diplomacy](https://books.google.co.uk/books?isbn=0993415105)"

 A book about negotiation in (human) Diplomacy.